CMU-313/fall23-nodebb-formula1/README.md

 If you want to directly run the linting and testing commands with specific configurations (i.e. only running the test suite on specific files, using `--fix` with ESLint), you can find the underlying commands are in the `package.json` file.

+## Database (Redis)

+### Schema and Data
+Schema files located at `public/openapi/components/schemas` as `.yaml` files.
+These are called during the build/init of the database.
+To see how these correspond to existing entries, download `RedisInsight-v2` application from the internet.
+The Hash Keys in the database reflect what is shown in the schema files.

+There are also files under `public/openapi/read` that detail the data that is pulled for any GET request performed by the application. `public/openapi/read.yaml` species the route to the API and the corresponding `.yaml` file that contains the structure for the retrieved data.

+Presumedly, adding a new datase table will require creating a schema file.
+Then, to access the data in the database, a new API/route needs to be created and the format added as a `openapi/read/*.yaml` file that is linked to in the `openapi/read.yaml`file.

+### Files
+* `src/database/redis.js`: Methods for initializing the redis host, port, etc. Contains init, close, and info functions
+* `src/database/index.js`: Connects to a DB via the session store object
+* `src/database/redis/hash.js`: Increment PK ids, get/edit/delete objects and their fields
+* `src/database/redis/main.js`: Flush, empty, check if DB exists.
+Basic getts and setters for keys
+* `src/topics/create.js`: Example of CRUD operations for topics as a reference for our bug reports
+* `src/bugs`: New directory for creating bug reports

 ## License

 NodeBB is licensed under the **GNU General Public License v3 (GPL-3)** (http://www.gnu.org/copyleft/gpl.html).